4Drea4/TaskManagementDashboard/README.md

 ### Technologies Used
 ### Reflections
 1. How you implemented React and TypeScript features:
-    *  Using Typescript and react, I attempted to manage parent and child interactions, controlled input, form submission, setting and updating states and much more.
-(Some of which I may not get to. )
+    *  Using Typescript and react, I attempted to manage parent and child states, rendering, controlled input, form submission, setting and updating states , rendering lists.
+I believe I used much of what we learned in this module aside from conditional statements.
 2. The challenges you encountered and how you overcame them
     * What has been beneficial so far is having so many examples to be able to reflect on.
-There are a lot of moving parts and unlike previous examples with rendering and using state,cognitively there are many things I am trying to make the connection for that are difficult to keep up with.
-The complexity of this project is much more difficult due to us combining several projects into one.
-I am doing my best to continue to reflect on examples, activities and labs to understand what is going on and why.
+There are a lot of moving parts and unlike previous examples with rendering and using state, especially when having to do with parent and child relationships, cognitively there are many things I am trying to make the connection for that are difficult to keep up with.
+The complexity of this project required more planning, Javon has assisted me with this drastically I am doing my best to continue to reflect on examples, activities and labs to understand what is going on and why.
+Another problem I faced was not fully understanding some previous examples so not knowing when it was best to solve a problem or why.
+So there have been times where I am incorrectly implementing state, or not knowing where to pass callback functions.
 3. Your approach to component composition and state management
     * I added state to children components if needed.
 Then I used state on the dashboard due to the need for consistent interaction on it.
+After receiving clarity on this project Dashboard made a lot of sense when considering state and relation to children and the parent App.

 ### Difficulties/ Troubleshooting